m-jalabert/PARTIES-VoF-IBM/docs/md_files/download_and_installation.md

-# Downloading the Code
+# Downloading and Unpacking the Code

-[PARTIES_Install](https://github.com/metialex/PARTIES/tree/master/PARTIES_Install) is included in the repository and contains the required libraries for installing or compiling, respectively, the PARTIES code.
+[PARTIES_Install](https://github.com/metialex/PARTIES/tree/master/PARTIES_Install) is included in the repository and contains the required libraries (<em>OpenMPI</em>, <em>HDF5</em>, and <em>FFTW</em>) for installing or compiling, respectively, the PARTIES code.
 Therefore, you should firstly clone the repository to your local machine.

 <pre>
 git clone <em>URL</em>